The mission of Lydia’s House is to provide safe, stable and supportive housing for women and children in crisis.

 Take a tour of our home:

-Lydia’s House provides space for four women (guests) and up to six of their children:
+Lydia’s House provides space for five women (guests) and up to six of their children:

 Women must be either pregnant or have a child under the age 5.
 Priority is given to women ages 18-24.
 Our shelter is a place of hope and healing as well as a springboard from which guests can seek training, new skills, and work that will provide for their needs.
 Families live in community, share life and meals with one another, and are encouraged in their personal spiritual journeys.
 To learn more check out our who we serve page.